tilltmk/serverinstaller/README.md

 - **Nano as Default Editor:** `nano` will be set as the default text editor.

 > [!TIP]
-> The scripts are modular, so you can easily adapt them to fit your specific requirements by modifying the provided `install.sh`.
+> The scripts are modular, so you can easily adapt them to fit your specific requirements by modifying the provided `specific-install-instructions.sh`.

 ## 📜 License